 Regardless of whether an employee is fired or quits, they need to be paid by the next regular payday.

-If you provide paid vacation or sick leave as part of the employment contract, then whether or not you have to pay them for unused time is dependent on the wording of your contract.
+If you provide paid vacation or sick leave as part of the employment contract, then whether you have to pay them for unused time is dependent on the wording of your contract.
 Be sure your contracts are clearly worded.

 Iowa HR Laws That Affect Payroll